-Learn how to et PDM installed on your system in the video below.
+Learn how to get PDM installed on your system in the video below.

 Note: When you set the Client Options make sure you check on the DraftSight add-in as in the image below.

-Once you have the PDM add-in and DraftSight both installed you need to turn on the application in DraftSight.
+Once you have the PDM add-in and DraftSight both installed, you need to turn on the add-in within DraftSight.
 To activate the add-in from within DraftSight, go to Manage > Add-ins, and activate SOLIDWORKS PDM add-in.

 With the PDM add-in turned on you will see the PDM tab added to the ribbon bar as well as the quick access menu in the top right corner of the interface.